elric97/CalBot/README.md

 Maven\
 Discord4J

+## Commands

 ## Getting started
+* Make sure you have the following things installed
-* Java8
+  * Java 8
-* IntelliJ or Eclipse (IntelliJ preferred)
+  * IntelliJ or Eclipse
-* PostgreSQL - We have used [Postgress](https://www.postgresql.org) as our database, it can be set locally as well as on cloud.
-You just need to start it on your localhost it will automatically create tables required.
+  * PostgreSQL
+  * Docker (optional)
 * Google Cloud Platform - We used Google calendar API by creating a project on [GCP](https://developers.google.com/workspace/guides/create-project), Check [Quickstart](https://developers.google.com/calendar/api/quickstart/java) for setting up Google calendar APIs.
 The ./Credentials.json of the project is required for authenticating the user.
 * Discord Developer Application -We created a [Discord Developer profile](https://discord.com/developers/docs/intro) for configuring a Discord BOT
-* Environment variables can be found at [applications.properties](/src/main/resources/application.properties)
-* Credentials need to be updated at [credentials.json](/src/main/resources/credentials.json)
+* Environment variables can be found at [applications.properties](/src/main/resources/application.properties) and Credentials need to be updated at [credentials.json](/src/main/resources/credentials.json)
-* To start project using docker run the following command in main directory
+* (Optional) To start project using docker run the following command in main directory
 ````
 docker build . -t 'image-name' //Don't forget the dot
 docker run -dp 8080:8080 'image-name' //This will start app on port on 8080